ShikharArvind/check_waybar_tray/README.md

 # check_waybar_tray

+## UPDATE :  Refer [here](https://github.com/Alexays/Waybar/issues/3468#issuecomment-2449238485) for a newer solution for this issue.

 A simple python 3 script and systemd service file to check if waybar is connected to org.kde.StatusNotifierWatcher.
 Refer  [#3468 issue](https://github.com/Alexays/Waybar/issues/3468#issuecomment-2262074645) for more background information.

 ## WARNING